Eurogroup: President

-The outgoing president of the Eurogroup is Paschal Donohoe, the former Minister for Finance of Ireland.
+The President of the Eurogroup is currently Kyriakos Pierrakakis, the Minister for the National Economy and Finance of Greece.

 In September 2004, the Eurogroup decided it should have a semi-permanent president who would be appointed for a term of two years.
 Finance Minister and then Prime Minister of Luxembourg Jean-Claude Juncker was appointed to be the first president of the Eurogroup, mandated from 1 January 2005 until 31 December 2006, and was re-appointed for a second term in September 2006.
 Under the Lisbon Treaty, this system was formalised and Juncker was confirmed for another term.
 The presidency has helped strengthen the group, since before Juncker's appointment the Eurogroup was only present at meetings in the European Parliament.
 Since the position of President of the Eurogroup was created, the president has attended the European Parliament Committee on Economic and Monetary Affairs every six months.

 After his reappointment as President of the Eurogroup in January 2010, Juncker emphasised the need to broaden the scope of the Eurogroup's business.
 In particular in terms of co-ordinating economic policies and representation.
 Juncker proposed creating a small secretariat consisting of four to five civil servants to prepare the group's meetings.
 However, although France and Spain support such plans, Germany fears that strengthening the group might undermine the independence of the European Central Bank.
 In June 2012, the Estonian minister of finance Jürgen Ligi was being considered as a possible successor for Juncker.
 In January 2013, Juncker however hinted that his likely successor would be Jeroen Dijsselbloem of the Netherlands, who was appointed second president of the Eurogroup on 21 January 2013.
 On 13 July 2015, Dijsselbloem was reelected.

 On 9 July 2020, Paschal Donohoe of Ireland was elected to be the fourth President of the Eurogroup taking office on 13 July 2020.
 On 5 December 2022, Donohoe was re-elected, with his second term beginning on 13 January 2023.
 On 7 July 2025, Donohoe was elected for a third term that started on 13 July 2025.
-After Donohoe resigned to accept the role of Managing Director of the World Bank, Makis Keravnos became acting President until the Eurogroup could elect a successor.
+After Donohoe resigned to accept the role of Managing Director of the World Bank, Makis Keravnos of Cyprus became acting President until the Eurogroup could elect a successor.
+On 11 December 2025, Kyriakos Pierrakakis of Greece was elected to be the fifth President of the Eurogroup.